-Bitterroot River Professional Review and Guide
+Bitterroot River Professional Guide

 "The Bitterroot comes to life at the convergence of the East and West forks of the Bitterroot respectively, just north of Conner, and continues north for 97 miles to its confluence with the Clark Fork just outside of Missoula.
 The Bitterroot is not large by western river standards, but its generous flow provides excellent access for the wade and float fishermen alike.
 The classic riffle, run and pool characteristics of the Bitterroot and abundant insect life make this river a dry fly fisherman’s dream.